ControlledChaos/manage-image-sizes/README.md

 ![PHP tested on version 7.2](https://img.shields.io/badge/PHP-tested%207.2-8892bf.svg?style=flat-square)

 The Post Thumbnail Editor has long been abandoned so it's time update things, run through the TODOs in the comments, and fix the conflict with debug mode.

+This also includes the Post Thumbnails Extras plugin files for registering additional files.